sablier-labs/docs/docs/contracts/v2/reference/core/interfaces/interface.ISablierV2Lockup.md

 - Does not revert if one of the ids points to a lockup stream that is not active.
 - This function will attempt to call a hook on the recipient of each stream.
 Requirements:
+- The call must not be a delegate call.
 - The count of `streamIds` must match the count of `amounts`.
-- `msg.sender` must be either the recipient of the stream (a.k.a the owner of the NFT) or an approved operator.
+- `msg.sender` must be either the recipient of each stream (a.k.a the owner of the NFT) or an approved operator.
 - Every amount in `amounts` must not be zero and must not exceed the withdrawable amount.
-- The call must not be a delegate call.

 ```solidity
 function withdrawMultiple(uint256[] calldata streamIds, address to, uint128[] calldata amounts) external;